Tips for a mentally healthy holiday

 Expectations and Relationships

 More often than not, we find that our holidays don’t turn out to be quite as easy-going and fun as we expect them to be.
 Many problems that occur during the holidays are a result of unrealistic expectations we set.
 One expectation could be that it should be a magical time (and often it can be).
 We also hope that everyone will “act their best” because of the holiday and that everyone will forgive and forget.
 We expect our family to look like the ones on the Hallmark commercials even though the media and advertisements can set unrealistic expectations.
 If you have family conflicts, do not expect them to go away because it is the holiday season.
 If you have moved away from your family or been away for your first semester at college, you may be surprised at how home has changed.
 You may even realize the ways that you have changed because of your new experiences.
 Give yourself some time to adjust to these changes upon returning “home.”
 Trying to accept that you can only control yourself and not others is an important part of this adjustment period.
 We suggest focusing on what makes the holiday meaningful for you!
 Make plans to prevent over-extending, over-eating, over-spending and over-drinking so you can have a healthier experience.
 Feeling stressed can lead to more relationship conflicts.
-Especially with the recent election and the intense reactions many are having, it is helpful to think ahead of time about visiting with family members who may have diverse opinions.
-Tips:
+It is helpful to think ahead of time about visiting with family members who may have diverse opinions.

 - Set limits for how long at a time you will talk or think about subjects that you know will increase your stress.